msf894/diagnosing-pneumonia-neural-networks/README.md

 # Conclusion:

 Pre-trained neural networks seemed to have the best performance of all the models tested, specifically Xception.
 For future projects, I'd like to look into implementing neural networks for diagnosing other illnesses that can be detected though medical scans, such as cancer or COVID-19.
 I'd also like to explore other and larger datasets for x-rays in the hopes of creating a specialized neural network specifically for x-rays to detect anomalies.
 Lastly, I want to see if this technology performs well with other mediums of medical imaging such as CT and MRI scans.

+Link to Medium Blog on this project: https://medium.com/@msf894/developing-neural-networks-for-diagnosing-patients-with-pneumonia-35cafc18613